ProfilePic

 What types of portfolio loans are available?

-The lender determines the rates, terms, and qualifications of each loan product because these loans do not follow conventional loan guidelines.
+The lender determines each loan product's rates, terms, and qualifications because these loans do not follow conventional loan guidelines.
 Shop around for lenders to find the most favorable terms for your situation.
 There are three types of portfolio loans that a lender may offer:

-Balance sheet loan - This loan is generally best for those who have credit scores, debt-to-income ratios, or properties that don’t meet the guidelines of a conventional loan.
-These loans offer fixed-rate options and generally require a borrower to make a small down payment with mortgage insurance approval, or a larger one without mortgage insurance.
+Balance sheet loan - This loan is generally best for those with credit scores, debt-to-income ratios, or properties that don’t meet conventional loan guidelines.
+These loans offer fixed-rate options and typically require a borrower to make a small down payment with mortgage insurance approval or a larger one without mortgage insurance.

-Jumbo loans - These loans are similar to balance sheet loans with the added feature of being able to exceed the Fannie Mae loan limits.
-The qualifications for a jumbo loan are stricter because the lender wants to make sure the amount can be paid back.
+Jumbo loans - These loans are similar to balance sheet loans with the added feature of exceeding the Fannie Mae loan limits.
+The qualifications for a jumbo loan are stricter because the lender wants to ensure the amount can be paid back.
 Investors who wish to purchase property above the loan limit should consider a jumbo loan.

-To find out if a portfolio loan is right for you, contact the experts at NASB at 855-465-0753.
+To determine if a portfolio loan is right for you, contact the experts at NASB at 888-661-1982.